enonic/old-xp-doc/doc/developer/apps/controller/contributions.rst

 ==================

 Page contributions are fragments of HTML that a component (part or layout) can contribute to the page in which it is contained.
-The idea is to allow components to add Javascript or CSS stylesheets globally in the page, although it is not restricted to scripts or styles.
+The idea is to allow components to add JavaScript or CSS stylesheets globally in the page, although it is not restricted to scripts or styles.

 Page contributions help with solving 2 problems: